Can Language Models Reason about Individualistic Human Values and Preferences?: : A Real-World Dataset for Individualistic Human Value Reasoning

 \section{\datasetemoji \datasetfull: A Real-World Dataset for Individualistic Human Value Reasoning}

 Credible, real-world cross-cultural data that captures diverse human values and preferences is difficult to obtain at scale \citep{PERSONA2024}.
-The influential World Value Survey (WVS) addresses this challenge by collecting global responses on social, political, economic, religious, and cultural values \citep{wvswave72020}.
-With the growing social impact of LMs, WVS data has been used to assess LMs' biases across demographic groups \citep{worldvaluesbench2024,GlobalOpinionQA2024}.
-However, for the first time, individual respondent data sequences of WVS are being used to evaluate LMs' reasoning on individualistic values and preferences.
+The influential World Value Survey (WVS) addresses this challenge by collecting global responses on social, political, economic, religious, and cultural values \citep{wvswave72020}, and has been used to assess LMs' biases across demographic groups \citep{worldvaluesbench2024,GlobalOpinionQA2024}.
+However, for the first time, individual respondent data sequences of WVS are used to evaluate LMs' reasoning on individualistic values and preferences.